17 energy saving tips to save money on bills

 With energy costs at an all-time high, it's becoming even more difficult to cover your bills with your Student Loan.
 But we're here to show you how to save gas and electricity.

-While we're dealing with the cost of living crisis, it makes sense to keep an eye on how much energy you're using.
+With or without a cost of living crisis, it always makes sense to keep an eye on how much energy you're using.

-In the National Student Accommodation Survey 2023, surveyed students spent an average of £85 per month on energy bills.
-This was up by 37% compared to the 2022 survey when the average had been £62 per month.
+In the National Student Accommodation Survey 2024, surveyed students spent an average of £86 per month on energy bills.
+Though this has only seen a small increase since the 2023 survey, it's still £24 higher than the average of £62 per month reported back in 2022.

 Hopefully, with our energy-saving tips below, you can cut down your usage.
 This will help you save some money on your energy bills and will have the added benefit of reducing your carbon footprint.